From sea to skin: Why we use Alaskan bull kelp in our natural skincare

 - Kelp grows naturally, and quickly, along Alaska's many rocky and nutrient-rich seashores.
 At the peak of summer's daylight kelp can grow a foot per day.
 Requiring no input of fertilizers or arable land, it's a remarkably renewable resource with next to no ecological footprint.

-The kelp that feeds, softens, and refreshes your skin in our Deep Blue Sea Bath Salts, Face Mask, and Mermud Soap comes direct from the cold, clean waters near our island home in archipelago of Southeast Alaska.
+The kelp that feeds, softens, and refreshes your skin in our Deep Blue Sea Bath Salts and Mermud Soap comes direct from the cold, clean waters near our island home in archipelago of Southeast Alaska.
 We source our kelp from friends Matt & Lia of Barnacle Foods, based in Juneau, AK.
 The team at Barnacle harvests bull kelp each summer season and transforms it into deliciously unique edible creations like salsa, pickles, and seasonings.
 Beyond creating tasty foods, Barnacle is committed to developing a sustainable resource: one that is good for our bodies, good for our planet, and good for the rural communities of Southeast Alaska.

 We're excited to be part of sharing the incredible benefits of this renewable marine resource with the world.
 To bring you along on the journey I've asked Matt to share the story of how this wonder-seaweed makes its way from the wild waters of the Pacific to your skincare and snack plate: